Had an issue with Agoda? Get a real response.

 How do I submit a complaint with Agoda?

 Log into your Agoda account and use the 24/7 in-app messaging or call the Australia hotline for urgent issues.
 If you prefer, email customerservice@agoda.com with your booking ID, travel dates, a clear description of the issue, and your desired resolution.
-Attach screenshots, receipts or photos and note dates, times and any agent reference numbers to speed review; persist through the chatbot to reach a human via Help Center → “Contact Us” if needed.
+Attach screenshots, receipts or photos and note dates, times and any agent reference numbers to speed review; persist through the chatbot to reach a human via Help Centre → “Contact Us” if needed.

 What happens after I submit a complaint to Agoda?